 Voyager Sopris Learning® is proud to present an ongoing series of webinars hosted by authors, education professionals, and math and literacy experts about topics of interest to the education industry.
 We host a fall and spring series every

-Please check this page periodically for updates on each month's webinar.
+Please check this page periodically for updates about each month's webinar.
 You can also watch recorded webinars via the blue buttons below.
-Thanks for joining us!
+Thanks for joining us.